keiya01/react-performance-testing/README.md

 });
 ```

-**Note**: If you want to measure render time, you need to test **one by one**.
-V8 have the feature called [inline caching](https://blog.sessionstack.com/how-javascript-works-inside-the-v8-engine-5-tips-on-how-to-write-optimized-code-ac089e62b12e), so measuring result will be **large difference** and you can not measure pure render time.
-Therefore You need to execute test **one by one** like `jest --testNamePattern=...` or `jest src/something.test.js`.
+**Note**: If you want to measure render time, you need to test renders **one by one**.
+V8 has a feature called [inline caching](https://blog.sessionstack.com/how-javascript-works-inside-the-v8-engine-5-tips-on-how-to-write-optimized-code-ac089e62b12e), so if you measure just the result there will be a **large difference**.
+Therefore You need to execute tests **one by one** like `jest --testNamePattern=...` or `jest src/something.test.js`.

 **Note**: You need to set a display name.
 If you have an anonymous component, we can not set a property to `renderTime` correctly.